ivarcode/schackmatt/README.md

 -   clone repository to your machine
 -   install node https://nodejs.org/en/download/
 -   install python https://www.python.org/downloads/ to use `.py` scripts in this project
-    -   be sure to add python to the path on windows so you can run commands from the command line (check the box "Add python _version_ to PATH" in the installer)
+    -   be sure to add python to the path on Windows so you can run commands from the command line (check the box "Add python _version_ to PATH" in the installer)
 -   navigate to the clone repo root in your preferred terminal; eg. `cd ~./git/schackmatt`
 -   run `npm i` to install necessary packages (this might take some time)
 -   run `npm audit` to ensure no critical vulnerabilities (this will make changes to `package.json` and `package-lock.json`)